 Announcement of Funding for Child Sex Abuse Prevention Programs

-- Statewide Prevention Grant – This grant is available to Kentucky non-profit and public agencies that work toward reducing child sexual abuse and exploitation through primary prevention programs.
+- Statewide Prevention Grant Application – This grant is available to Kentucky non-profit and public agencies that work toward reducing child sexual abuse and exploitation through primary prevention programs.
 A program is considered statewide if prevention activities will be conducted in all regions of Kentucky.
-Statewide Prevention Grant instructions
+Statewide Prevention Grant Instructions

-- Regional Prevention Grant – This grant is available to Kentucky non-profit and public agencies that work toward reducing child sexual abuse and exploitation through primary, secondary and/ or tertiary prevention programs.
-Regional Prevention Grant instructions
+- Regional Prevention Grant Application – This grant is available to Kentucky non-profit and public agencies that work toward reducing child sexual abuse and exploitation through primary, secondary and/ or tertiary prevention programs.
+Regional Prevention Grant Instructions

 Prevention grant applications are available annually.
 Applications

-for FY18 must be submitted by April 10, 2017 to be considered for funding.
+for FY19 must be submitted by March 30, 2018 to be considered for funding.
 Questions

 regarding the grant application process and timelines should be directed to AdamC.Miller@ky.gov or by calling (502) 696-5312.
 Additional information can be found